elasticio/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

   - We will not create the object if it does not exist
   - The ID/other unique criteria is required
   - No other fields are required
-If the object is not found, then rebounds should be done.
+If the object is not found, then rebounds should be done based on the rebound option.

 ##### Example Use Case
 I want to update the price of a product based on its SKU but I don't want to look up other required attributes such as name since I know those have already been set and are not changing.